Freedom Index

 The Oklahoma State Senate passed SB93 on March 9, 2023 by a vote of 37 to 8.
 We have assigned pluses to the nays because requiring mandatory completion of the FAFSA infringes on individuals’ autonomy and personal financial choices.
 This bill establishes an overreaching precedent where the state dictates personal decisions and forces citizens to engage in a federal financial aid process, potentially compromising their privacy and freedom of choice.

-Taxpayer Money for Professional Sports | SB13
+State-Subsidized Sports Teams | SB13

 SB13 increases the payment period for certain qualifying entities within the sports teams and clubs industry from 15 years to 30 years as it relates to the Oklahoma Quality Jobs Program Act.